Top Up Skills Course For Residential Care Workers

 There are no barriers to entry based on age (other than post school students over 16), gender, social or educational background.
 Students need to be able bodied and have the physical capacity to undertake the practical application of the program.

-Student should have foundation skills at the ACSF levels listed below.
+Students should have foundation skills at the ACSF levels listed below.
 This is tested during our Pre-training review.
 Each student is required to complete the Language, Literacy & Numeracy assessment to determine what level they are currently working at & if they are suitable to proceed with this qualification.
 Where students do not have skills, they may be provided with additional support to develop their literacy and numeracy skills to this level if appropriate, or alternatively they will be provided information on other more appropriate courses.

 USI Requirements: